kyle-meng/vault-frontend/README.md

 # TokenVault Frontend

 This project, combined with the tokenvault contract address, allows you to implement the access function of eth and specific erc20 tokens on the Sepolia chain.
-It should be noted that the generated key can be viewed by anyone, and you can deposit and overwrite it after obtaining the key.
+It should be noted that the generated key can be viewed by anyone, and you can deposit again to overwrite it after obtaining the key.

 Remove the previous key to achieve a safer deposit.